 How to approach Ramadan as an employer

-In 2024, Ramadan begins on 11 March and ends on 8 April.
-Some business owners fast during Ramadan.
-Those who do not should consider what Ramadan means for their employees.
+Some business owners fast during the religious festival of Ramadan.
+Although, those who do not should still consider what Ramadan means for their employees.
 For example, what are your obligations to your staff during Ramadan?
 How do you make sure Ramadan and work fit alongside each other?
 We speak to 2 business owners who are fasting this year.
 They explain things you can consider and how to be a better employer during Ramadan.

 Employers are not obliged to provide employees with extra benefits or to adjust their work times during Ramadan.
 But if you pay attention to the needs and well-being of fasting employees, your staff will feel better about their work.
 It can even build stronger bonds between the whole team.